 Contributing doesn't just mean donating money.
 It could mean giving your time as well.
 Volunteer, help brighten up someone's day, smile at people more, be kind... you don't need money to contribute.
 You can even start a blog to help encourage and motivate people :)

-There are obviously a lot more tips on self improvement that can help improve the quality of your life.
+There are obviously a lot more self improvement tips that can help improve the quality of your life.
 Do you have any tips you'd like to share?
 If so, please share them in the comments section.